hat-open/hat-event/docs/event.rst

 ''''''

-Engine is responsible for creating `Modules`_ and coordinating event registration, executing processing sessions and `Backend`_.
+Engine is responsible for creating `Modules`_ and coordinating event registration, executing processing sessions and backend (see `Backends`_).

-Engine's method `register` enables registration of events to Backend based on a list of register events.
+Engine's method `register` enables registration of events to backend based on a list of register events.
 Entity who requests registration is identified by `Source` identifier which is used only during processing of events and is discarded once event is created.
 There are three types of sources that may